brokenhandsio/SteamPress/README.md

 * `user` - the user the page is for
 * `myProfile` - a boolean set to true if we are viewing the my profile page
 * `profilePage` - a boolean set to to true if we are viewing the profile page
-* `posts` - all the posts the user has written if they have written any
+* `posts` - all the posts the user has written if they have written any in `shortSnippet` form

 ## Admin Site